IrisMystery/IMYSHook/README.md

 ## Contributing

-You're free to contribute to IMYSHook as long as the features are useful, such as battle stats log, 360 stamina alert or something else, except modifying battle data.
+You're free to contribute to IMYSHook as long as the features are useful, such as battle stats log, full AP/BP alert or something else, except modifying battle data.

 ## Disclaimer